Three men convicted for supporting plot to kidnap Michigan Governor Gretchen Whitmer

 Three men who were charged with supporting a plot to kidnap Michigan Governor Gretchen Whitmer have been convicted on all charges.

-The Associated Press reports that Joe Morrison, his father-in-law Pete Musico, and Paul Bellar were convicted for providing "material support" to a terrorist act.
+Joe Morrison, his father-in-law Pete Musico, and Paul Bellar were convicted for providing "material support" to a terrorist act on Wednesday.
 The men were part of a militaristic, right wing gang called the "Wolverine Watchmen."

 The men were also convicted of a gun crime and membership in a gang.
 Prosecutors referred to the gang as a criminal enterprise.